Get News & Updates Directly To Your Inbox

-Before starting any kind of physical activity, talk to your doctor to make sure it’s safe for you to exercise.
-Ask for advice about what type of activity might be best for you.
+Before you start any kind of physical activity, talk to your doctor to make sure it’s safe for you to exercise.
+Ask for advice about what type of activities might be best for you.

-Start your exercise program slowly.
-Give your body time to get used to any activity without straining or hurting yourself.
+Begin slowly.
+Give your body time to get used to moving without straining or hurting yourself.

 Here are a few tips to help you get started:

 Changing old eating habits can be hard.
 Remember, your health care team can help you make those important changes.
-Your diabetic educator or dietitian can tell you how many calories you need each day and which food groups should compose the bulk of your calories.
+A diabetic educator or dietitian can tell you how many calories you need each day and which food groups should make up the bulk of your calories.

-If you don't already keep a meal log, they may ask you to start one so there's a good outline of what you're really eating each day.
+If you don't already keep a meal log, you may be asked to start one so there's a good outline of what you're really eating each day.